idekerlab/MuSIC/README.md

    (**[Accompanying Bash Script to Build MuSIC v1.0 (example_buid_music_v1.sh)](https://github.com/idekerlab/MuSIC/blob/master/example_buid_music_v1.sh)**) and as a jupyter notebook
    (**[Accompanying Jupyter Notebook to Build MuSIC v1.0](https://github.com/idekerlab/MuSIC/blob/master/Step-by-step%20guide%20to%20build%20MuSIC%20v1.ipynb?)**).

+   * The CliXO version used in the original study is provided in CliXO_MuSIC.zip.
+For downloading the latest CliXO version, please follow installation instructions detailed previously.
+In comparison to CliXO used in the original study, the latest CliXO is faster but could yield suboptimal clusters.